-- Quoted market prices or dealer quotes for similar instruments; - Discounted cash flow model and unobservable inputs mainly including assumptions of expected future cash flows and discount rate; and - A combination of observable and unobservable inputs, including risk-free rate, expected volatility, discount rate for lack of marketability, market multiples, etc.
+- The use of quoted market prices or dealer quotes for similar instruments; - Discounted cash flow model and unobservable inputs mainly including assumptions of expected future cash flows and discount rate; and - A combination of observable and unobservable inputs, including risk-free rate, expected volatility, discount rate for lack of marketability, market multiples, etc.

-The changes in level 3 instruments for the year ended 31 December 2021 are presented in Note 21.
+The changes in level 3 instruments for the year ended 31 December 2022 are presented in Note 21.